Assessment, support planning and review

 Unlike NHS healthcare, social care and support is not free, and the majority of people pay some or all of the costs of their care.
 We will complete a financial assessment to see what you’ll need to pay.

 If you have more than £23,250 in capital and assets, you will need to pay for your care yourself.
 This is called 'self-funding'.
-This does not include the value of your property unless you're moving into a care home.
-If you need social care support and have less than £23,250 in capital and assets then we will assess your finances and let you know what you need to contribute toward your care.
+The £23,250 does not include the value of your property unless you're moving into a care home.

 Planning your support

-Once you have an estimated budget we will start developing your support plan with you.
-You can be creative and use sources of support that work for you, as long as they meet your eligible social care needs, are legal and affordable according to the amount of your estimated personal budget.
-This might include employing a personal assistant to support you.
-We will work with you to identify your support networks − friends, relatives, neighbours or the wider community − to explore all options.
+We will start developing your support plan with you.
+You can be creative and use support that works for you, as long as it meets your eligible social care needs, is legal and affordable (within your estimated personal budget).

 Your support plan will cover: